 I looked at Jupiter and the gibbous moon through my binoculars.
-They were one degree apart, but it was line of sight that made Jupiter and the moon appear close.
+They were one degree apart.
+It was a line of sight thing that made Jupiter and the moon appear close.
 Jupiter was 365 million miles away.
 The moon was 240,000 miles away.
 I looked at Orion's belt, M42 & first magnitude stars Betelgeuse and Rigel.

 Sep 29, 2012

 Harvest Moon is the full moon closest to the autumn equinox.
 The moon normally comes up 50 minutes later each night.
-In the fall, the narrow angle between the ecliptic and the horizon causes the moon to rise 30 minutes later.
-The extra moonlight is used by farmers to harvest crops.
+In the fall, a narrow angle between the ecliptic and the horizon causes the moon to rise 30 minutes later.
+Farmers use the extra moonlight to harvest crops.

 Aug 31, 2012